search by name or keyword or browse through our book below!

 My legacy isn’t about fixing people.
 It’s about guiding women back to themselves, back to the wisdom their bodies have been communicating all along.
 It’s about creating a world where women feel empowered to ask questions, seek answers, trust their intuition, and refuse to settle for feeling unwell.

-Megan Marini is a Wounded Healer
+Megan Marini: The Wounded Healer

 Though I grew up in Quincy in a deeply Italian-Irish Catholic culture, my dad was an atheist-buddhist-anti-capitalist, who served in the military, had long hair, drove a Harley, and was an outdoorsman.
 Mom was an herbalist and a homeopath